Department of Strategic Communication

 3 Credits

-An introduction to theories, processes, and practices associated with workplace learning.
-Major topics include learning theory, designing training, employee development, and educational technology.
-Prerequisites: STCM 10300.
+An introduction to theories, processes, and practices associated with workplace learning and education.
+Major topics include learning theory, designing instruction, and utilizing educational technology.
+Prerequisites: STCM 10300 or STCM 11100 or EDUC 21010.
 (F)

 Attributes: ESE